aerispaha/aerispaha.github.io/_posts/2017-07-22-media-coverage-dynamics-mongodb-python.md

 To visualize, we create a stacked bar chart of China-related headline counts across all media organizations:
 ![China-Headlines-Count]({{site.url}}/assets/img/china-headlines-count.png)
-Here, we can see that between July 7 and July 23, 2017, between 7 and 17 China-related headlines were found from 18 media sources.
+Here, we can see that each day between July 7 and July 23, 2017, between 7 and 17 China-related headlines were found from 18 media sources.
 Sort of interesting, but what about a more volatile topic?

 Let's take a look at the volume of headlines related to "Trump Jr".
 We'll also increase the resolution thats visualized so we can see how the media coverage evolves each hour: